clearcmos/deb-preseed/README.md

 2. **Initial Configuration**:
    - Log in with the credentials you configured
    - The repository will be cloned to your home directory
+   - Claude Code will be automatically installed (through rc.local)

 3. **Start Docker Services**:
    ```bash